PanosEvange/Data-Analysis-and-Clustering/README.md

-# Data Mining Project 2
+# Data Analysis and Clustering

 Course project for the Data Mining course of the Departement of Informatics of the National and Kapodistrian University.